Live life, love life, on this autumn portrait lighting workshop in Tuscany, Italy.

 The spectacular scene from the terrace of our villa near Volterra.

 We first stayed at our villa in 2016 and were instantly wowed by the wonderful views of the rolling hills.
-We had such a truly fabulous experience that I knew we would return and have secured the villa exclusively this Autumn for four nights.
+We had such a truly fabulous experience that I knew we would return and we secured the villa exclusively for 4 nights in the Autumn of 2017.
+After another unforgettable experience last year, we have made the decision to return for another 4 nights in September this year.
 The decor is elegantly stylish and beautifully appointed with all modern features including air conditioning.
 There is a kitchen area and an honesty bar.
 Our chefs will come to the villa to cook for us each day.

-For this upcoming photographic holiday we will fly in top model Mischkah Scott from Trondheim in Norway.
-Mischkah modelled for us in 2016 and is kind, patient and thoroughly professional.
-She is the perfect model for our Tuscan experience.
+For this upcoming photographic holiday we will fly in top model Terez Kocova from the Czech Republic.
+Terez modelled for us earlier this year for a workshop in Prague.
+She is kind, patient, thoroughly professional and speaks excellent English.
+She is the perfect model for our 2018 Tuscan experience.

-All the shots of Mischkah in this post were taken by Damien Lovegrove on previous lighting workshops in Tuscany and Spain.
+All of the following the shots were taken by Damien Lovegrove on previous lighting workshops in Tuscany and Spain.
 Enjoy…

 The light in Tuscany is wonderfully inspiring for artists and photographers alike.
 Often crisp with a high contrast and occasionally a bright hazy sun, it reveals the soft delicate tones of the grasslands and olive groves.
 Contrast control is the key to working within your camera’s dynamic range.

 A low viewpoint and an alternative lighting direction make the shot on the left a winner.
 I love the flutter of Mischkah’s dress in the shot on the right.